gammapy/gammapy/docs/user-guide/howto.rst

 There are two ways for the data reduction steps to be implemented.
-Either a loop is used to run the full reduction chain, or the reduction is performed with multi-processing tools by utilising `~gammapy.makers.DatasetsMaker` to perform the loop internally.
+Either a loop is used to run the full reduction chain, or the reduction is performed with multi-processing tools by utilising the `~gammapy.makers.DatasetsMaker` to perform the loop internally.

 .. accordion-footer::